galaxyproject/training-material/topics/statistics/tutorials/galaxy-ludwig/tutorial.md

 ## Ludwig Experiment Report

 Here are the results from the new model we have trained and validated.
-Using your knwoledge from the previous analysis, answers the following questions:
+Using your knowledge from the previous analysis, answer the following questions:

 > <comment-title>Confusion Matrix</comment-title>
 >